aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/technical-articles/comparison-migration/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-6-2/_index.md

 ### **Added Chart.ToPdf Method**
-Aspose.Cells for .NET 8.6.2 has exposed the Chart.ToPdf method that can be used to [directly render the Chart shape to PDF format](/cells/net/convert-an-excel-chart-to-image/).
-The said method currently accepts a parameter of of type string as file path location to store the resultant file on disk.
+Aspose.Cells for .NET 8.6.2 has exposed the `Chart.ToPdf` method that can be used to directly render the Chart shape to PDF format.
+The method currently accepts a parameter of type `string` as a file‑path location to store the resultant file on disk.

-Following is the simple usage scenario.
+The following is a simple usage scenario.

 **C#**